peteroupc/peteroupc.github.io/random.md

 - _collision resistance_ (finding two different inputs that lead to a given output is cost-prohibitive), and
 - the _one-way property_ (finding an unknown input that leads to a given output is cost-prohibitive) (see NIST SP 800-108).

 Hash functions not used for information security SHOULD have the avalanche property (e.g, MurmurHash3, xxHash, CityHash).
-Hash functions used for information security SHOULD also have the collision resistance and one-way properties (e.g., SHA2-256, BLAKE2).
+Hash functions used for information security SHOULD have the collision resistance, avalanche, and one-way properties (e.g., SHA2-256, BLAKE2).

 <a id=Motivation></a>
 ## Motivation